 The ACMA also authorised trials of DAB+ in Canberra and Darwin, which are being conducted by Commercial Radio Australia.
 The Canberra trial commenced on 19 July 2010 and the Darwin trial commenced on 13 August 2010.
 Both trials have been extended until 30 June 2018.
 The ACMA is now working with industry to facilitate the permanent licensing of these trial services.
 The national broadcasting services, ABC and SBS, have been allocated a foundation category 3 digital radio multiplex transmitter licence for Canberra and Darwin.
 These services commenced permanent transmissions in December 2017.

-The ABC and SBS have also been allocated a foundation category 3 digital radio multiplex transmitter licence for Hobart and permanent transmissions are due to commence by mid-2018.
+The ABC and SBS have also been allocated a foundation category 3 digital radio multiplex transmitter licence for Hobart and permanent transmissions commenced in March 2018.

 The ACMA is now inviting applications for a foundation category 1 digital radio multiplex transmitter licence each in Canberra and Darwin.
 The category 1 licence is for transmitting commercial and community radio services.